 If you want higher quality specs and have a few more dollars to spend, I’d recommend springing for the Copper Canyon 6.

-And if you want to go backpacking then consider Big Agnes Flying Diamond (reassuringly expensive) or the Marmot Limestone 6 (good value) or the Kelty Outback 6 as they are the best 6 person backpacking tents I looked at.
+And if you want to go backpacking then consider Big Agnes Flying Diamond (reassuringly expensive) or the Marmot Limestone 6 (good value) or the Kelty Tallboy 6 as they are the best 6 person backpacking tents I looked at.

 It’s something of a “no-frills” tent, which isn’t to say it’s cheap!
 As with most Kelty gear, it’s a great mid-range bit of kit.
 What you’re getting here is excellent build quality without any fancy features.